frangio68/Min-Cost-Flow-Class/ReadMe.md

 -  pyMCFSimplex-0.9/: a Python-Wrapper for the MCFSimplex solver by Johannes from the G#.Blog, check the README.txt for details

-To install the file, go into Main and type "make".
-If you want to use the MCFCplex class, which comes commented out by default, uncomment it from lib/makefile and edit extlib/makefile-libCPX to insert the right Cplex path libraries.
+-  test/: contains two example Main files to use the library.
+One solves a given MCF instance with any one MCF solver, which can be chosen by just changing two lines of code.
+The other compares the results of two solvers in order to verify that they agree.
+See the comments in both files for more details

-This code is provided free of charge under the "GNU Lesser General Public License".
-There are actually three more complete solvers available under the MCFClass interface, namely RelaxIV, CS2 and MCFZIB.
+There are three more complete solvers available under the MCFClass interface, namely RelaxIV, CS2 and MCFZIB.
 These are, however, distributed under a more restrictive academic license, which has to be explicitly accepted before getting hold of the code.
 Request forms are available at

   http://www.di.unipi.it/optimize/Software/MCF.html

+To create the library, go into lib/ and type

+    make -f makefile-lib

+To test the library, go into test and type "make".

+If you want to use the MCFCplex class, which comes commented out by default, uncomment the two lines

+    #MCFCxDIR = $(libMCFClDIR)MCFCplex/
+    #include $(MCFCxDIR)makefile

+in lib/makefile and edit extlib/makefile-libCPLEX to insert the right Cplex path libraries.
+You can similarly enable (or disable) any solver, both the LGPL ones and those under the academic license, if you have obtained them, by commenting out (or commenting) the corresponding two lines in lib/makefile.

 More information about (some of) the implemented algorithms can be found at